lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

 TypeError: Can't instantiate abstract class Civilian with abstract methods attack, pull_out_rpg
 ```

-To avoid this kind of problems, it's highly recommendable to break down large interfaces into smaller ones, more focused
+To avoid such problems, it's highly recommendable to break down large interfaces into smaller ones, more focused
 on the needs of each class.
 Let's refactor the code to make it follow *ISP*:

 ```python